 Testosterone replacement therapy could very well be the answer to your problems.
 But before you move ahead, you have to really think about the hormone optimization process, the pros and cons, and the commitment that’s required on your part.

 Your physician and you need to align as a team when devising a treatment plan that’s right for you.
-As doctors, we will always present all available alternatives, but at the end of the day, the final decision rests in your hands.
+As testosterone replacement therapy doctors, we will always present all available alternatives, but at the end of the day, the final decision rests in your hands.
 I’ve told patients, “I don’t think this is going to work, but this is an option.”
 You have the right to know what all the possibilities are.